canonical-web-and-design/docs-demo/pages/snappy-dev/ubuntu_core_desktop.md

 ## Release cycles

-New versions Ubuntu Core will be released every two years, with each release being referred to a series suffixed with the release year, so for example the current release is Series 16 and the next will be Series 18.
+New versions Ubuntu Core will be released every two years, with each release being referred to a "series" suffixed with the release year, so for example the current release is Series 16 and the next will be Series 18.